 Alice is the curriculum lead for the parenting curriculum delivered by Frontline.

-Brittany is a curriculum lead for social work on the Frontline Programme.
+Brittany is a practice development lead for social work on the Frontline programme.

 Victoria is curriculum lead for systemic practice.